 - Forward/Delegate.
 I’ll delegate things that don’t need context or deep explanation.
 My team is very used to getting messages from me with “please handle” or “?” as my only note.

 - Process Later.
-The “To Process” folder is my second inbox.
+Starred messages are my second inbox, or you can use a “To Process” folder.
 This is where I put messages that need more than 10 seconds of work each.
-I don’t have time to handle them during triage, so I move them into To Process instead.
+I don’t have time to handle them during triage, so I star and archive them instead.

 - Archive or Delete.
 If no further action is needed, I hit archive.
 If it’s something I don’t need, I might hit delete instead.
-(On the other hand, I might put it into “To Process” if I want to unsubscribe or block the sender later.)
+(On the other hand, I might star it, if I want to unsubscribe or block the sender later.)

 At the end of triage, the only things left in my inbox are the deeply urgent things that I must handle on the run, before I’ll get back to my to-do list.
 If my CFO needs me to call the bank, or one of my board members has sent me a note that shouldn’t wait until later, that stays in the inbox to deal with as quickly as possible.
 Emails from your boss or up your chain of command, unless explicitly not urgent, probably belong here!